exhuma/python-course-basic/slides/index.rst

 Dictionaries
 ------------

+* Used to map from one value to another.
 * Surrounded by curly braces, using colons to separate key from value::

    mydict = {"a": 1, "b": 2}